CambridgeBicycle/Knowledgebase/docs/cambridgevoucher.md

 * Must meet UL 2849 and/or EN 15194 standards and have at least a 1 year warranty on electric components
 * Must be Sold as new, no used bikes.
 * Cannot be easily unlocked to a higher top speed.
+* Cannot be on the Cargo bike list

 ### Cargo E-Bikes Eligibility requirements
 * Must meet all the requirements of a standard e-bike.